Richard Stekol

 The Arms of Emptiness

 “Only in the arms of emptiness could I feel,” comes an anguished and rather profound lyric from the opening track.
 And, without delay, we hear the power of a great band and masterful arrangement to elevate.
-I honestly can’t imagine this song in it’s rawest state, untouched by its collaborators and ultimate creators.
+I honestly can’t imagine this song in its rawest state, untouched by its collaborators and ultimate creators.

 It’s been said that a song can only be truly great if it can stand alone.
 Yes, Dylan’s “Just Like a Woman”, Joni’s “Court and Spark”, Simon’s “I do It For Your Love “or Springsteen’s “Lost in the Flood” would all be great sung from the living room couch with a guitar.
 But, I wonder about the virtue of this measure.
 What if a great song existed only as a totality of its elements?
 Standing alone, yes, but as a whole.
 Is its greatness qualitatively different?
 A great painting doesn’t have to begin with a great sketch after all.
 (Some might object to that analogy, arguing the song is the painting.
 Got it.)